Home /Blog / Winter Maintenance

 Tune Up

-If your kayak has a pedal or motor drive, take some time to perform recommended maintenance.
-Here are a few great resources for common pedal drive systems:
+If your kayak has a pedal or motor drive, use the off-season to perform recommended maintenance.
+Here are resources for the most common pedal drive systems:

-We know you’re handy and love fixing things, but many of the repairs we get in our shop are caused by owners trying to service parts that weren't meant to be user-serviceable.
-If you’re working with pedal drives, steering systems, skegs, or motors, please look up maintenance instructions from the manufacturer before you start working.
-Reading the directions is NOT cheating.
-Remember that if you service these parts or use non-recommended materials, you may void any applicable warranties.
+Many of the repairs we see in our shop were caused by owners attempting to service parts that weren’t designed to be user-serviceable.
+If you’re working with pedal drives, steering systems, skegs, or motors, look up the manufacturer’s maintenance instructions before you start.
+Following the directions is not cheating — and using non-recommended materials or servicing restricted components may void your warranty.

-Rudders are one of the most common places for these mistakes.
-As a general rule, we recommend not messing with your rudder system at all except for maintenance explicitly advised by the manufacturer.
-Rudder repairs are complicated because each one works a different way and the systems are often difficult to access.
-The good news is that our expert technicians can take care of these systems for you.
+Rudder systems are one of the most common places for well-intentioned mistakes.
+As a general rule, don’t touch your rudder system beyond maintenance explicitly recommended by the manufacturer.
+Rudder repairs are complicated — every system works differently and they’re often difficult to access.
+Our technicians handle these regularly and are happy to take care of it for you.

 Final Notes

-Many problems with kayaks and canoes can be easily prevented with regular maintenance.
-If your boat is showing signs of its age, don’t fret—it’s probably got a long life still ahead of it with a little TLC.
-You can do most of this yourself, but if a repair is beyond your comfort level give us a call and we’ll see if we can't fix it right up for you.
+Most kayak and canoe problems are preventable with regular maintenance.
+If your boat is showing its age, don’t worry — it probably has plenty of life left with a little TLC.
+You can handle most of this yourself, but if a repair is beyond your comfort level, give us a call and we’ll sort it out.